Rockfish / Scorpionfish Family

 Commonly called "Sculpin" (which it is not), this fish is found from the central coast of California to the central cost of Baja California and the northern half of the Gulf of California, a rather short range as fish go.
 It can grow to 17 inches but the photo specimen was 14 inches and weighed just under 2 pounds 2 ounces.
 Details and Cooking.

-Canary Rockfish - [Orange Rockfish, Rockcod, Sebastes pinniger]
+Whole Canary Rockfish 07e [Orange Rockfish, Rockcod, Sebastes pinniger]

-Canary Rockfish One of the many varieties of deep water rockfish caught all along the Pacific coast, Canary Rockfish is found from Baja California to the Gulf of Alaska.
-They can grow to 29 inches and 10 pounds but the photo specimen is normal market size at 20 inches and 4 pounds.
-This fish is sometimes more orange than the one in the photo.
-Prep & Cooking Details.
+One of the many varieties of deep water rockfish caught all along the Pacific coast, Canary Rockfish is found from Baja California to the Gulf of Alaska.
+They can grow to 29 inches and 10 pounds, but the photo specimen was 23 inches and 5 pounds 12-1/8 ounces.
+This fish is sometimes more orange than the one in the photo, and sometimes more yellow.
+Details and Cooking.

 A variety of Scorpion Fish particularly adapted to the deep "oxygen minimum" layer of the ocean where most fish can not thrive.
 It has a huge head, both long and wide, housing very large gills.
 It lives in the North Pacific, some as far south as the Mexican border but mostly Northern California, Washington State, Canada and Russia, but as far south as northern Japan.
 This fish can grow to 31 inches and 20 pounds but the photo specimen was 21 inches and 4-3/4 pounds, towards the large end of market size.